Kid Activities

 Black pepper to taste.

-Add oil In wok or frying pan over med add cold rice after oil is hot, continually stirring for about 3 minutes; add frozen peas and carrots, soy sauce, teriyaki sauce and garlic powder continue stirring until vegetables are tender about 10 minutes.
+Add oil in a wok or frying pan over medium heat.
+Add cold rice after the oil is hot, continually stirring for about 3 minutes.
+Add frozen peas and carrots, soy sauce, teriyaki sauce and garlic powder; continue stirring until vegetables are tender about 10 minutes.

-Add cooked meat stir for another 3-4 min or until meat is warmed through. scramble egg in a bowl, push all of the rice mixture to one side of pan or wok slowly add the egg to the empty space in pan scramble until cooked through then mix together with rest of rice mixture.
+Add cooked meat and stir for another 3-4 min or until meat is warmed through.
+Scramble an egg in a bowl; push all of the rice mixture to one side of the pan or wok slowly add the egg to the empty space in the pan.
+Scramble until cooked through and then mix together with rest of rice mixture.

 Add green onion and black pepper to taste.
-(Can be made a home and re-heated)
+(Can be made at home and re-heated)

 Ingredients: